kalettuce/TeamUp/README.md

 # Team-Up (CSE403 Project)

-For further user and developer documentation, please visit the project [Wiki](https://github.com/kalettuce/TeamUp/wiki).
+For additional user and developer documentation, please visit the project [Wiki](https://github.com/kalettuce/TeamUp/wiki).

 ## About the Project